Atrasoftware/AVlogue/docs/source/intro.rst

 AVlogue is a Django reusable app to manage, and automatically convert, audio and video files.

-Use case: When a client – usually, a Web browser on a computer or mobile device – needs to play back an audio/video file, it is necessary to provide it with an appropriate stream.
+Use case: when a client – usually, a Web browser on a computer or mobile device – needs to play back an audio/video file, it is necessary to provide it with an appropriate stream.
 The container and codecs must be supported by the client itself, the audio frequency/resolution must be supported, and the video resolution must be suitable for the device's screen.

 The typical usage of AVlogue
 ----------------------------